fintech-projects/blockchain-homework/blockchain-case-study/ever-ledger-case-study.md

 https://www.forbes.com/

 ### Everledger has always been about the power of many.
-Where Supply chains meet the blockchain!
+Where Supply chains meet the Blockchain!